-Nature always distributes the total energy to be stored in the particles so that the number of occupied energy levels is as large as possible and at the same time their energy heights are as low as possible.
+Nature distributes the total energy to be stored in the particles always in a way that the number of occupied energy levels is as large as possible and at the same time their energy heights are as low as possible.
 A distribution that does not follow this rule is not impossible, but very improbable.